 It’s easy to use too, with a little dial to set the temperature to warm, low, medium or high.

 If you’re anything like me, you don’t want to use your smoker just for Thanksgiving!
-That’s why we’ve included in our Top 5 a smoker that does it all.
+That’s why this model makes it into the top 5 best smokers for turkey.
+It does it all.
 This baby grills, smokes, bakes, roast, braise, barbecues, and sears!

 This is made possible from the technology it utilizes.
 There’s a fan forced convection system, a digital control board that auto ignites the grill and allows you to control the temperature, and an automated system for feeding the pellets into the firebox.

 With this item you could leave your Thanksgiving dinner to a beginner and you won’t go far wrong.

 As we like to point out, this smoker comes with a drippings collector, ready for that turkey gravy we all crave.